kalenwallin/hudl-take-home-test/readme.md

 I picked up several best practices and troubleshooting tips through hands-on experience.

-For example, I learned the importance of dependency management while configuring Selenium.
-Rather than checking in the Chromedriver binary, I used a Python library to download it dynamically based on the Chrome version.
-This avoided bloating the repo and prevented version mismatch errors down the line.

 While structuring the project, I realized it's critical to set up a good .gitignore for test code.
-I excluded logs, reports, temp files, and anything generated during test runs.
-This kept the repository history clean.
+I excluded logs, reports, temp files, and the webdriver binary.
+This kept the repository history clean and repo size low.

 On the coding side, I leveraged explicit WebDriverWait instead of sleep to synchronize with elements appearing on the page.
-This will make the tests far more stable across various environments.
+This takes the guesswork out of waiting.

-Additionally, I implemented robust exception handling using try/except blocks.
+Additionally, I implemented robust exception handling and raising using try/except blocks and custom exceptions.
 This allowed me to catch flaky tests during the development stage when I thought I had the correct implementation.

-Overall, through hands-on work, I learned techniques for dependency management, Git best practices, synchronization, and error handling.
+Overall, through hands-on work, I learned techniques for best practices, synchronization, and error handling.
 Let me know if you need me to elaborate on any specific lessons from working on the automation project!

 ---